AyaHamdyAhmed/Foodies/README.md

 # Foodies

-Project 2 Foodies Web Application
+Foodies is a Web Application that will provide a good source of the nearby restaurants, so the users can discover and order their food.